Joe Martinek: Rutgers

 While in high school, Martinek received an offer from Rutgers.

 Martinek was redshirted his freshman season in 2007.
 During that first season, he did not see game action but helped prepare the team as a member of the scout team.
 He competed as both a running back and a safety during practice drills.

 After his redshirt year, Martinek had a strong freshman season in 2008 with 404 yards rushing and four touchdowns.
 He averaged 5.3 yards per carry and was also a standout on special teams.
 He made his collegiate debut in season opener against Fresno State (9/1) and caught one pass for seven yards in the second half against the Bulldogs.
 He recorded his first career carry in the first quarter at Navy (9/20) and one play later scored a five-yard touchdown on his second career rush.
 He finished the game with 61 yards rushing on eight attempts, including a 29-yard run in the second quarter.
 Against UConn, Martinek delivered a big tackle on the one-yard line on a second-half kickoff against the Huskies.
 Against Syracuse (11/8), he took the ball from the direct snap and rushed a career-long 45 yards for his second career touchdown.
 Against USF on 11/15, Martinek posted career-highs in rushes (21), rushing yards (98) and rushing touchdowns (2) at USF.
 Martinek had 53 yards on nine carries against Army (11/22).
 He made his first career start in the regular-season finale against Louisville(12/4) and rushed 18 times for 57 yards, including a 22-yarder.
 He carried nine times for 58 yards, including a 26-yard rush, all in the second half of the PapaJohns.com Bowl against NC State (12/29) in support of Rutgers come-from-behind bowl victory.

 New York Giants

-Martinek signed with the New York Giants as an undrafted free agent on April 28, 2012, and waived August 27, 2012 as NFL teams trimmed their rosters to 75.
+Martinek signed with the New York Giants as an undrafted free agent on April 28, 2012, and was waived on August 27, 2012 as NFL teams trimmed their rosters to 75.
 He was re-signed to their Practice Squad on October 10, 2012.